Frequently Asked Questions (FAQs)

 Cloud computing is an approach to computing that leverages the efficient pooling of on-demand, self-managed virtual infrastructure consumed as a service.
 Sometimes known as utility computing, clouds provide a set of typically virtualized computers which can provide users with the ability to start and stop servers or use compute cycles only when needed, often paying only upon usage.

 vCloud services enables customers to leverage the industry-leading service providers, software vendors and advanced VMware technology, to build private clouds and seamlessly deploy test labs, disaster recovery or simple flex capacity off premise or to the cloud.
 It also delivers peace of mind because the services from hosting and service providers for disaster recovery, test and development or just simple infrastructure on demand are certified by VMware and will be reliable and flexible.

 Various terms (such as cloud computing, elastic computing, grid computing, mesh computing) are used to describe the ability to tap into Internet-based resources that can be accessed on demand to perform computing tasks.

-On-premise, or private, clouds are a new trend VMware is seeing within enterprises.
-As businesses begin seeing the opportunity to leverage resource pools and simplified provisioning to centralize computing power to better service distributed business units, they also realize the challenges of billing and SLAs required to achieve these goals.
-The cloud has been defined in many ways, but Horizon Views the cloud as an elastic, self-provisioning, billable on a usage basis, way to acquire computing needs.
-This can be private (on-premise) or public ( hosted off site ), or hybrid (mix of onsite and offsite).
+On-premise, or private clouds continues to be an increasing trend amongst companies.
+As they begin seeing the opportunity to leverage resource pools and simplified provisioning to centralize computing power to better service distributed business units, they also realize the challenges of billing and SLAs required to achieve these goals.
+The cloud has been defined in many ways, but many view the cloud as an elastic, self-provisioning, billable on a usage basis, way to acquire computing needs.
+This can be private (on-premise), public ( hosted off site ), or hybrid (mix of onsite and offsite).
 Unlike the cloud, a hosted solution usually means there’s a fixed rate to pay, like by month or by number of servers, as well as the inability to scale infrastructure on an as-needed basis.
 Normally hosted services imply that a fixed set of computer resources are made available.

 The VMware Cloud Platform defines a new class of technology that provides a reliable, extensible and manageable cloud infrastructure.